catseye/Tamsin/doc/Tamsin.markdown

     = eorf
     = cord
     = ok

-If there is more input available than what we wrote the program to consume, the program still succeeds.

-    | main = "sure" & "begorrah".
-    + sure begorrah tis a fine day
-    = begorrah

 And that's the basics.
 With these tools, you can write simple recursive-descent parsers.
 For example, to consume nested parentheses